Non-Take-Up of Unemployment Benefit II in Germany: A Longitudinal Perspective Using Administrative Data: Empirical approach

 The initial PASS sample consists of 113,841 household-wave observations for the years 2008 to 2020.
 However, the selection of households for the analysis is subject to several constraints.
-Observations were excluded from the initial sample based on i) the data requirements of the benefit simulation, ii) the focus on UB~II benefits, and iii) the specification of the take-up estimation models.\footnote{ See table~\ref{tab:Admin_Spells_Sample} in Appendix~\ref{sec:AppSampSel} for the impact of these exclusion criteria.}
+Observations were excluded from the initial sample based on i) the data requirements of the benefit simulation, ii) the focus on UB~II benefits, and iii) the specification of the take-up estimation models.